Essential Media Communications

-Essential Media Communications Pty Ltd, also known as Essential Media, Essential Research, or simply Essential, is an Australian public relations and market research company known for its political campaigns and opinion polls.
+Essential Media Communications is an Australian public relations and market research company known for its political campaigns and opinion polls.

 History and work

 Essential Media Communications was founded in 1997 by Tony Douglas, with the Australian Education Union as its first client.

 In 2004, it launched the inaugural Essential Report, the result of regular public polling on social issues in Australia.
-It was originally published in partnership with Crikey!, but subsequently established a relationship with Guardian Australia, and is published for free by The Guardian.
+It was originally published in partnership with Crikey, but subsequently established a relationship with Guardian Australia, and is published for free by The Guardian.
 Executive Director Peter Lewis is also a regular columnist for Guardian Australia.

 Some of Essential's notable work and campaigns include: